roytseng-tw/adversarial-pose-pytorch/README.md

         torch.autograd.Function extension for computing the loss.
     - `utils`

-All the other folders represents different tasks.
+All the other folders represents different **tasks**.
 Each contains a training script `train.py` and definition of command-line options `opts.py`.
 - `hgpose`: training code for [Stacked Hourglass Networks for Human Pose Estimation](https://arxiv.org/abs/1603.06937).
 Single-Person.

 - `hgpose-ae`: training code for [Associative Embedding: End-to-end Learning for Joint Detection and Grouping](https://arxiv.org/abs/1611.05424).
 Multi-Person